 2. Reduces Knee Pain

 Knee pain is a common ailment in the running community.
 Sports medicine practitioners and physical therapists often recommend non-impact cross-training activities like the elliptical, rowing workouts, or cycling as alternatives to running.
-Reverse walking has recently been an addition to this list of recommended activities.
+Reverse walking has recently been an addition to this list of recommended disciplines.

 3. May Reduce Back Pain